 When is the BVCHC data breach settlement payout date?

-Payments and credit monitoring information will be issued to approved claimants approximately 60 days after the court grants final approval of the settlement.
+The settlement administrator will issue payments and credit monitoring information to approved claimants approximately 60 days after the court grants final approval of the settlement.

-This settlement resolves claims that Blackstone Valley Community Health Care failed to adequately protect personal information, resulting in a November 2023 cyberattack that exposed sensitive data.
-The class action lawsuit alleged that files containing names and Social Security numbers were accessed.
+The class action lawsuit alleged Blackstone Valley Community Health Care failed to adequately protect personal information, resulting in a November 2023 cyberattack that exposed sensitive data, including names and Social Security numbers.

 BVCHC denies the allegations but agreed to settle to avoid the expense and risk of continued litigation.